kovasap/market_trading_game/design.md

 Then take any "On Forage" actions on your existing improvements.

-ALTERNATIVE: Could also forage every turn and build as many improvements as you have resources for to speed up the game.

-### 4. Trade and/or improve again

-If desired.
-You can use any new improvements to improve here.

-### 5. Donation
+### 6. Donation

 Any resources you did not use during your turn are given to the central market.
 In exchange, you take tokens from your point bowl and place them next to the resources in question according to the market value of those resources.
+If there are no resources of the given type in the market, you get the large number in points in parenthesis on the resource token.

 For example, say you have two extra grain at the end of your turn, and there is no grain in the market currently.
-Since grain is worth one point, you would earn `2 * 1 = 2` points for the first grain (since its value is doubled), and one point for the second, for three total points.
+Since grain is worth one point normally and two points for the first grain, you would earn 2 + 1 = 3 total points.
 You would represent this by taking three of your point tokens and placing them by the grain market.

 Any resources that would go into a flooded market are simply given to the bank instead, and you get no points for them.